 LES continues to be heavily involved in the utility industry's cyber and physical security activities.
-LES staff, including the chief executive officer, chief technology officer, vice president of Energy Delivery, and the vice president of Corporate Operations, actively participate in cyber and physical security-related industry groups, some of which involve classified briefings.
+LES staff, including the chief executive officer, chief technology officer, vice president of Energy Delivery, and the vice president of Corporate Operations, actively participate in cyber and physical security-related industry groups.
 In addition, they work with industry and government representatives to address incidents and best practices for protecting cyber and physical infrastructure, ensuring the electric system's reliability.
-In 2023 LES' CEO served as co-chair of the Electricity Subsector Coordinating Council (ESCC).
-The ESCC is a group of electric industry chief executive officers who meet regularly with their government counterparts to address policy-related activities and initiatives designed to improve the reliability and resilience of the electric grid, including cyber and physical security.
 The LES Administrative Board receives regular cyber and physical security updates.